tlevaur/spgd/README.md

 can be run to remove any Vivado backup files.

 ### Generate Bitstream in Vivado
 After Vivado is launched with the proper make project file, any changes or alterations can be made.
-Once finished, a Bitstream can be generated to use on the fpga.
+Once finished, a Bitstream can be generated to use on the Red Pitaya.

+# License
+Please read our license file [LICENSE](https://github.com/tlevaur/spgd/blob/main/LICENSE) for more information.